railwayapp/docs/src/docs/guides/build-a-database-service.md

 ## Volumes

-Railway makes it easy to attach a [volume](/how-to/use-volumes) to any service, to keep your data safe between deployments.
+Attach a [volume](/guies/volumes) to any service, to keep your data safe between deployments.
 For the Postgres image, the default mount path is `/var/lib/postgresql/data`.

 Just attach a volume to the service you created, at the mount path: